My Story.

 And to tell you the truth, it has gotten me out of a lot of mental Muay Thai.

-There is so much more to life (and this world) than if I didn't wait 16 hours to eat.
+There is so much more to life (and this world) than what you look like or the rules you set yourself

 We are so much more.